Ayrton Senna: 1985: First pole positions and wins

 Senna was partnered in his first year at Lotus-Renault by Italian driver Elio de Angelis.
 He had dominated testing times at Rio, although he retired with electrical issues during the race weekend.
-Although the Renault-powered Lotus 97T was quick and nimble, particularly on tight and bumpy circuits and perhaps had the best suspension of any car that year, the car was unreliable and Senna made a few mistakes out of inexperience.
+Although the Renault-powered Lotus 97T was quick and nimble, particularly on tight and bumpy circuits, it also proved to be heavily unreliable, denying Senna the chance to fight for the championship.
 At the second round of the season, the Portuguese Grand Prix, Senna took the first pole position of his Formula 1 career.
 He converted it into his first victory in the race, which was held in very wet conditions, winning by over a minute from the Ferrari of Michele Alboreto, and lapping everyone up to and including third placed Patrick Tambay.
 The race was the first Grand Slam of Senna's career, as he also set the fastest lap of the race.
 He later argued it was the best drive of his career, an opinion shared by race engineer Steve Hallam, who recognised Senna's "truly special" talent.

-Senna led at the San Marino, Monaco, British and German Grands Prix but retired from all these races either from engine failure or running out of fuel, and he had a huge accident at the French Grand Prix at the Circuit Paul Ricard's fastest corner after an engine failure in the middle of the corner.
+Senna led at the San Marino, Monaco, British and German Grands Prix but retired from all these races either from engine failures or running out of fuel, and he had a huge accident at the French Grand Prix at the Circuit Paul Ricard's fastest corner after breaking the engine in the middle of the corner.
 He did not finish in the points again until coming second at the Austrian Grand Prix, despite taking pole three more times in the intervening period.
 His determination to take pole at the Monaco Grand Prix had infuriated Alboreto and Niki Lauda; Senna had set a fast time early and was accused of deliberately baulking the other drivers by running more laps than necessary, a charge he rejected, although the accusations continued in Canada when drivers accused him of running on the racing line when on his slow down lap forcing others on qualifiers to move off line and lose time.
 Two more podiums followed in the Netherlands and Italy, before Senna added his second victory in wet-dry conditions, at the Circuit de Spa-Francorchamps in Belgium.
-Senna's relationship with De Angelis soured over the season, as both drivers demanded top driver status within Lotus and, after spending six years at the team, De Angelis departed for Brabham at the end of the year, convinced that Lotus were becoming focused around the Brazilian driver.
-Senna and De Angelis finished the season 4th and 5th respectively in the driver rankings, separated by five points.
+Senna's relationship with de Angelis soured over the season, as both drivers demanded top driver status within Lotus and, after spending six years at the team, De Angelis departed for Brabham at the end of the year, convinced that Lotus were becoming focused on the Brazilian driver.
+Senna and de Angelis finished the season fourth and fifth respectively in the driver rankings, separated by five points.
 In terms of qualifying, Senna had begun to establish himself as the quickest in the field; his tally of seven poles that season was far more than that of any of the other drivers.
 Renault's V6 qualifying engines were reported to be producing over 1000 bhp.